GuenterQuast/mimoCoRB/builddoc/index.rst

   - `class rbImport`
-      Read data from source (front-end like a PicoScope USB oscilloscope, of from file or simulation) and put data in mimo_buffer.
-Data is read by calling a user-supplied generator function for data and metadata.
+      Read data from source (front-end like a PicoScope USB oscilloscope, of from file or simulation) and put data in a mimo_buffer.
+Data is input is handled by a call of a user-supplied generator function for data and metadata.

   - `class rbTransfer`
       Read data from a mimo_buffer, filter and/or reformat data and write to output mimo_buffer(s).
-      Data is provided as the argument to a user-defined filter function returing None if data is to be rejected, a number if data is to be copied to another buffer, or a list of processed input data to write to additional buffers.
+      Data is provided as the argument to a user-defined filter function returning *None* if data is to be discarded, a number if data is to be copied to another buffer, or - otionally - a list of data records produced from processed input data.
+If such data are provided, a respective number of ringbuffers as destination must be configured.

   - `class rbExport`
       Read data from mimo_buffer and analyze (with user-supplied code),